 Colorado’s child safety seat laws are found in C.R.S.
 42-4-236 & 237.
-Based on these laws, your child should be in a rear-facing child restraint system in a rear seat of the vehicle until they are 1 year and weigh at least 20 pounds.
+Based on these laws, your child should be in a rear-facing child restraint system in the rear seat of the vehicle until they are 1 year and weigh at least 20 pounds.

 Keep in mind, this is a minimum requirement.
 Your child can and should be in a rear-facing car seat longer.
-The AAP recommends that your child remain in a rear-facing car seat as long as possible.
+The AAP recommends that your child remains in a rear-facing car seat as long as possible.
 You should keep your child in the rear-facing car seat until they reach the limit specified by the manufacturer, which may not be until they are between 2 and 4 years old.

 Child Is between 1 and 4 Years Old

-When your child is between 1 and 4 years old and between 20 and 40 pounds, Colorado car seat laws require that your child be in an appropriate rear-facing or forward-facing child restraint system.
+When your child is between 1 and 4 years old and between 20 and 40 pounds, Colorado car seat laws require that your child is in an appropriate rear-facing or forward-facing child restraint system.
 You are required to keep your young child in a safety seat.